Metric Glossary — Canonical Definitions for Every Admaxxer KPI

 Store metrics (orders, AOV, customer mix)

 The metrics computed off the order stream — pixel-attributed payments unioned with Shopify webhook orders and the Shopify daily-poll fallback.
-Source: orders_current node in summary_kpis.pipe (de-duped via (provider, event_id) with source-priority tiebreaker).
+Source: the order stream in the revenue rollup (de-duped via (provider, event_id) with source-priority tiebreaker).

 AOV (Average Order Value)